 Moons : Titan... and the others

-Saturn has 62 moons with only seven being large enough to become spherical in shape.
+Saturn has 82 moons (as of October, 2019 when 20 new moons were discovered) with only seven being large enough to become spherical in shape.
 By far the largest of all of Saturn's moons is Titan which is larger than the planet Mercury, and the second largest moon in the solar system (Jupiter’s Ganymede being the largest).
 Titan is 5,150 km in diameter and has a dense atmosphere of nitrogen with traces of methane.
 It has large lakes of liquid methane/ethane on its surface and may have a subsurface ocean of liquid water which occasionally erupts to the surface.

 Great video that explores Titan.